Triangle

 Course overview

-This course is particularly suitable for graduates in life sciences, biomedical sciences, and allied subjects.
-It is also suitable for people who are already employed in related fields who wish to gain valuable research experience, as well as update their knowledge in immunology and novel immunotherapeutic technologies.
+This course may be of particular interest to graduates in life sciences, biomedical sciences, and associated subjects.
+It is also suitable for people who are already employed in related fields who wish to gain valuable research experience, as well as update their knowledge in immunology and immunotherapeutic technologies.

 Why choose this course?